Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Background and New Method

 \subsection{Model selection criteria for singular models}

 The Bayesian Information Criterion (BIC) is widely used for model selection for regular parametric models.
-Let $X^n = (X_1, ..., X_n)$ be $n$ i.i.d. observations from the true model $p^*(x)$, which may or may not belong to the considered model $\m M$.
-Under this setup, the BIC for a model $\m M$ is derived as an asymptotic approximation to the so-called model evidence, or the log-marginal likelihood in a Bayesian framework, defined as
+Let $X^n = (X_1, ..., X_n)$ be $n$ i.i.d. observations from the true model $p^*(x)$, which belongs to a set $\m M$ of candidate models.
+Under this setup, the BIC for model $\m M$ is derived as an asymptotic approximation to the so-called model evidence, or the log-marginal likelihood in a Bayesian framework, defined as

-where $\Theta_\mathcal{M}\in\mb R^d$ denotes its parameter space, $\pi(\theta\,|\, \m M)$ the prior density, $p(X^n\,|\,\theta,\mathcal{M})$ the likelihood function, and $\widehat\theta_{\m M}=\argmax_{\theta\in \Theta_{\m M}}p(X^n\,|\,\theta,\mathcal{M})$ is the MLE of $\theta$ under model $\m M$.
-The BIC in the preceding display consists of two terms: a model goodness-of-fit term and an additional term of $-\frac{d}{2}\log n$ resulting from the integration over $\mathbb{R}^d$, which penalizes larger models that may lead to overfitting.
-It is a classical result \citep{schwarz1978estimating} that selecting a model based on maximizing BIC enjoys the model selection consistency property.
-Unfortunately, for singular models with non-invertible Fisher information matrices, the asymptotic expansion~\eqref{evidence approx} for the model evidence no longer holds, as the effective dimension of the parameter space is no longer equal to the number $d$ of parameters.
+where $\Theta_\m{M}\in\mb R^m$ denotes its parameter space, $\pi(\theta\,|\, \m M)$ the prior density, $p(X^n\,|\,\theta,\m{M})$ the likelihood function, and $\widehat\theta_{\m M}=\argmax_{\theta\in \Theta_{\m M}}p(X^n\,|\,\theta,\m{M})$ is the MLE of $\theta$ under model $\m M$.
+The BIC consists of two terms: a model goodness-of-fit term and an additional term of $-\frac{m}{2}\log n$ resulting from the integration over $\mb{R}^m$, which penalizes larger models that lead to overfitting.
+It is classical \citep{schwarz1978estimating} that maximizing BIC enjoys the model selection consistency.
+Unfortunately, for singular models with non-invertible Fisher information matrices, the asymptotic expansion~\eqref{evidence approx} no longer holds, as the effective dimension of the parameter space is no longer equal to $m$.